 This setting changes the absolute screen position (in Pixels) for the Top-Left corner of the Panel displayed in the My-T-Soft window.
+For visual positioning and other position options, click on the ... button.

 Panel Background Color (Run-Time)